Restricted Movements FAQ

 The health, safety and wellbeing of all our students is critically important to us.

-If you become ill or need medical advice during your period of self-isolation on arrival in Ireland, please be assured that our Student Health Department is on hand to assist you.
+If you become ill or need medical advice during your period of restricted movements on arrival in Ireland, please be assured that our Student Health Department is on hand to assist you.

 Please contact +353 (0)21 490 2311 if needed.
 One of our Doctors will return your call and can arrange for you to obtain treatment, undergo investigation (including COVID-19 testing) if required, onward referral to a specialist service or attendance at Accident and Emergency if necessary.